Oscar-Jiram/market-basket-analysis-retail/README.md

 - Implement cross-selling bundles for high-lift product pairs.
 - Place strongly associated products closer together to increase basket size.
 - Use association rules to power recommendation systems in online or POS environments.

+These insights can be directly integrated into promotional strategies, store layout decisions, or recommendation systems to increase average basket size.
 These actions can directly increase average order value and improve customer experience.

 ---